PascalCorpsman/sandtris/README.md

 This program still has lots of ways to be improved but is playable and brings joy *g*.

+## What do i need to play the game
+On Linux or Windows download the executable from the bin folder and start playing.
+On all other operating systems you need to compile the code by yourselfe.

 ## What needs to be done to compile the game: